bilkoh/stranger-ttys/posts/hackerone-ctf-micro-cms-v2.md

 SELECT password FROM admins WHERE username='' or '0'='1' UNION ALL SELECT '1234'
 ~~~
 ![IMG4](/images/hackerone-ctf-micro-cms-v2/four.gif)
-The '0'='1' negates the first select and instead returns `1234` as the value of `password`.
-And it's after successful login that we are given the first flag.
+The `'0'='1'` negates the first select statement and instead returns the results of unioned select (`1234`) as the value of `password`.
+We have bypassed authentication and receive our Flag0.

 ## Finding Flag1